Documentation > Miscellaneous Energy > Energy > A couple thoughts on the energy transition

 that the way to produce electricity with the least initial capital is gas, which is why this type of power plant is so popular in a "liberalized" economy (where everyone wants to minimize the capital needed to do something), even though it emits CO2 and relies on a gas supply which is not at all guaranteed in the future (see above).
 Coal comes second, and still requires less initial investment than nuclear, even though it emits 100 times more CO2, and also partially relies on imported coal (Europe imports half of its coal).

-Then when going from nuclear to wind, 3 to 4 times more capital is needed per kWh produced (without discounting capital and without taking storage into account).
-Using photovoltaic requires 15 times more capital than nuclear without taking storage into account (with storage the factor is 40 to 60).
+Then when going from nuclear to wind, 3 to 4 times more capital is needed per kWh produced (without discounting capital and without taking storage and grid reinforcement into account).
+Using photovoltaic requires 15 times more capital than nuclear without taking storage and grid reinforcement into account (with storage & grid the factor is 40 to 60).
 All opponents to nuclear that say it is too expensive should therefore be even more opposed to wind and photovoltaic!
 Because if we do not have the money to invest into nuclear, one might wonder where we will find 5 to 10 times the same money to build wind turbines and solar panels instead in a context of repeated recessions...